 Cast: Julia Roberts.
 Jude Law.
 Clive Owen.
 Natalie Portman.
 Nick Hobbs.
 Colin Stinton.

-Closer film cast info via the IMDb.
+Closer movie cast and crew information via the IMDb.